Spain's Best Places You Should Visit

 62. Whitewashed Villages of Andalucia

-Each of the villages locations are varied but each one offers a special charm and are well worth visiting.
+Each of the village locations are varied but each one offers a special charm and are well worth visiting.
 Popular villages include Alhama De Granada, Medina Sidonia, Lanjaron, Montefrio and Casares.

 One of the most spectacular is the village of Lanjaron located on the foothills of the Sierra Nevada in Granada.
 The town is roughly 50 kilometres away from the city of Granada, and about the same from the Costa Tropical and the Mediterranean Sea to the south.
 Lanjaron is well-known in Spain due to the brand of mineral drinking water of the same name.
 The area around Lanjaron is noted for its abundant freshwater springs as well as its supreme natural beauty.

-A quirky fact – Lanjaron is one of the very few places in the world which prohibit death, yes its illegal to die in Lanjaron !
+A quirky fact – Lanjaron is one of the very few places in the world which prohibits death, yes its illegal to die in Lanjaron !

 63. Cabo de Gata National Park

 The Cabo de Gata National Park is located in the province of Almeria in Andalucia.
 The park is based around a huge Cape on the coast and extends out to sea.
 It is one of the very few Spanish coastlines that have remained untouched by large scale development.

 Because there are hardly any main resorts and inhabitants and the fact that all urban construction is highly regulated the sea quality is excellent and ideal for diving and snorkeling.
 Lucky visitors to Cabo de Gata will find pristine beaches, crystal clean waters, tranquil coastlines and small quaint communities.